Glen Currie

-Glen Allen Currie (born July 18, 1958) is a Canadian retired professional ice hockey left winger.
+Glen Allen Currie (born July 18, 1958) is a Canadian former professional ice hockey left winger.
 He played in the National Hockey League with the Washington Capitals and Los Angeles Kings from 1980 to 1987.
-He was selected 38th overall by the Capitals in the 1978 NHL Entry Draft.
+He was selected 38th overall by the Capitals in the 1978 NHL entry draft.
 Currie is the nephew of former NHL hockey player Jimmy Peters Sr.